t-aretz/nextflow_RS2_star/README.md

 ```

 - splitFastq will rename the generated files in this patter:  _patternnotfinalyet_
-- The tasks will be labeled in the nxtflow workflow
+- The tasks will be labeled in the nextflow workflow
 - Add a _task-label + node_ json named __myconfig__ to your config which should look like this:

   ```